All-to-key Attention for Arbitrary Style Transfer

 \subsection{Attention Mechanism}

 Since being proposed, the attention mechanism has been widely used in the field of natural language processing (NLP) \cite{vaswani2017attention, yang2019xlnet} and computer vision \cite{wang2018non, dosovitskiy2020image}.
-Extensive variants \cite{liu2021swin, vaswani2021scaling, zhao2021improved, yu2022boat} are introduced to improve its capability and computational efficiency.
-Many efforts \cite{zhang2020cross, jiang2020psgan, park2019arbitrary} adapt spatial attention to match features with distinct distributions.
-In this work, we aim to explore an attention mechanism more appropriate for the AST task.
-Inspired by the multi-axis blocked self-attention proposed in \cite{zhao2021improved}, distributed attention and progressive attention in our proposed all-to-key attention mechanism are implemented as two-axis blocked attention with innovative modifications.
-Therefore they can be learned jointly and enjoy higher computing efficiency.
+With the development of the Transformer \cite{liu2021swin, vaswani2021scaling, zhao2021improved, yu2022boat, zhao2021improved}, extensive variants of attention mechanisms are introduced to improve its capability and computational efficiency.
+Discovering the scalability and availability of attention mechanism in computing dense matching, many studies \cite{zhang2020cross, jiang2020psgan, park2019arbitrary, liu2021adaattn} adapt self-attention to match features with distinct distributions.
+Due to the distinctions in content and style, directly applying all-to-all attention to their matching causes many problems.
+This work fully considers content-style matching characteristics and explores a novel attention mechanism more suitable for AST tasks.